arcxp/datadog-service-catalog-metadata-provider/README.md

 In order to get the benefits of the Service Catalog without having to open GitHub up to those integrations, this GitHub Action will allow you to register your services with the Service Catalog using a GitHub Action, which then allows you to have full control and visibility over this process.
 It also gives you full control over when this information is sent to Datadog.

 Another reason to use this Action is that it permits your organization to establish controls on what must be present in your service metadata.
-For example, you might require that all services running in production have a runbook, or that all services have an environment tag which says where they're run.
+For example, you might require that all services running in production have a runbook, or that all services have a specific tag which says where they're run.
 This Action gives you a way to add some controls without having to chase down every service owner and ask them to add the information.
 For more information on this functionality, see the section on [Organization Controls](#organization-controls) below.

 ## Supported Metadata Fields